Technocracy movement: United States and Canada

 The faction-ridden Continental Committee on Technocracy collapsed in October 1936.
 However, Technocracy Incorporated continued.

 On October 7, 1940, the Royal Canadian Mounted Police arrested members of Technocracy Incorporated, charging them with belonging to an illegal organization.
-One of the arrested was Joshua Norman Haldeman, a Regina chiropractor, former director of Technocracy Incorporated, and the maternal grandfather of Elon Musk.
+One of the arrested was Joshua Norman Haldeman, a Regina chiropractor, former leader of the Regina branch of Technocracy Incorporated in Saskatchewan, and the maternal grandfather of Elon Musk.
+Another notable former Technocracy Inc. member is Jacque Fresco, who later went on to form Sociocyberneering Inc., and then The Venus Project, advocating for a 'resource based economy'.
+Other members who contributed greatly to the movement by writing numerous texts and books are the arachnologist Ivie Wilton and Stella K. Block, to whom technocracy inc dedicated a text to the latter, entitled "In Fond Memory: Stella K. Block 1910—1996".

 There were some speaking tours of the US and Canada in 1946 and 1947, and a motorcade from Los Angeles to Vancouver:

 Hundreds of cars, trucks, and trailers, all regulation grey, from all over the Pacific Northwest, participated.
 An old school bus, repainted and retrofitted with sleeping and office facilities, a two-way radio, and a public address system, impressed observers.
 A huge war surplus searchlight mounted on a truck bed was included, and grey-painted motorcycles acted as parade marshals.
 A small grey aircraft, with a Monad symbol on its wings, flew overhead.
 All this was recorded by the Technocrats on 16-mm 900-foot colour film.

 In 1948, activity declined while dissent increased within the movement.
 One central factor contributing to dissent was that "the price system had not collapsed, and predictions about the expected demise were becoming more and more vague".
 Some quite specific predictions about the price system collapse were made during the Great Depression, the first giving 1937 as the date, and the second forecasting the collapse as occurring "prior to 1940".

-Membership and activity declined steadily after 1948, but some activity persisted, mostly around Vancouver in Canada and on the West Coast of the United States.
+Membership and activity declined steadily after 1948, but some activity persisted, mostly around Vancouver, Canada and on the West Coast of the United States.
 Technocracy Incorporated currently maintains a website and distributes a monthly newsletter and holds membership meetings.

 An extensive archive of Technocracy's materials is held at the University of Alberta.